J. Jayalalithaa: 1995 Foster son and luxury wedding corruption

 She was later sentenced for 4 years in jail in 2014 for corruption related to the marriage and the Disproportionate assets case.

 Jayalalithaa owns a Guinness Book of World Records for conducting the luxury wedding.
 The record shows that over 15,000 guests have been invited.
-The Income-Tax Dept estimated the cost of the wedding at ₹10 crore.
+The Income-Tax Dept estimated the cost of the wedding at ₹100 million.

 Jayalalithaa later disowned Sudhakaran as her foster son.

 1998 TANSI land deal case

 The TANSI land deal case refers to the purchase of land by Jaya Publications, which included Jayalalithaa and her friend Sasikala, from the State Small Industry Company, Tansi, Guindy.
-Justice P Anbhazhagan delivered the judgment, and said that the evidence stated in the prosecution sheet, and that the sale deed of the prime land in Guindy had been carried out on 29 May 1992, in the unequivocal aim of cheating against the government.
+Justice P Anbhazhagan delivered the judgement, and said that the evidence stated in the prosecution sheet, and that the sale deed of the prime land in Guindy had been carried out on 29 May 1992, in the unequivocal aim of cheating against the government.
 The Supreme Court disqualified her in September 2001, resulting in her stepping down and which made O. Panneerselvam as the chief minister of Tamil Nadu.
 The Madras High Court acquitted her and other 5 accused in the case of all the charges on 4 December 2001.
+Jayalalithaa returned the land to TANSI as per a Supreme Court Judgement.

 Disproportionate assets case

 Jayalalithaa was initially convicted of misusing her office during her tenure in 1991–1996.
 Subramanian Swamy was the main petitioner.
-Some of the accusations concerned expenditure on her foster son's luxurious marriage in 1996 and acquiring properties worth more than 66.65 crore, as well as jewellery, bank deposits, investment and a convoy of luxury vehicles.
+Some of the accusations concerned expenditure on her foster son's luxurious marriage in 1996 and acquiring properties worth more than 666.5 million, as well as jewellery, bank deposits, investment and a convoy of luxury vehicles.
 The trial lasted for 18 years.
 Justice John Michael D'Cunha, in a detailed judgement, showed that the entire asset belonged to the accused and no one else.
 On 11 May 2015, Jayalalithaa was acquitted of all charges by the High Court of Karnataka.
 On 14 February 2017, the Supreme Court of India overruled the High Court of Karnataka.
-Sasikala and the other accused were convicted and sentenced to four years in prison, as well as to a fine of ₹10 crore each.
+Sasikala and the other accused were convicted and sentenced to four years in prison, as well as to a fine of ₹100 million each.
+The case proceedings against Jayalalithaa were abated and dismissed on account of her death.
+The Supreme Court of India dismissed the review petition of Government of Karnataka on 5 April 2017 and the curative petition on 28 September 2018 to re-examine its decision to abate the proceedings against Jayalalithaa due to her death.